The Rabin cryptosystem revisited: Root identification for any pair of primes

 as a consequence of Lemma \ref{lem1}.
-The bit $b_0$ can be computed at the encryption stage without knowing $p$ and $q$, while $b_1$ requires, in this definition, the knowledge of $p$ and $q$ and cannot be directly computed knowing only $N$.
+The bit $b_0$ can be computed at the encryption stage without knowing $p$ nor $q$, while $b_1$ requires, in this definition, $p$ and $q$ to be known, and cannot be directly computed knowing only $N$.

-In principle, a way to get $b_1$ is to publish a pre-computed binary list (or table) that has in position $i$ the bit $b_1$ pertaining to the message $m=i$.
-This list does not disclose any useful information on the factorization of $N$, because, even if we know that the residues modulo $p$ and modulo $q$ have the same parity, we do not know which parity, and if these residues have different parity we do not know which parity of which residue.
-Although the list makes the task theoretically feasible, its size is of exponential complexity with respect to $N$ and thus practically unrealizable.
+In principle, a way to obtain $b_1$ is to publish a pre-computed binary list (or table) that has, in position $i$, the bit $b_1$ pertaining to the message $m=i$.
+This list does not disclose any useful information on the factorization of $N$ because, even if we know that the residues modulo $p$ and modulo $q$ have the same parity, we do not know which parity, and if these residues have different parities we do not know which is which.
+Although the list makes the task theoretically feasible, its size is of exponential complexity with respect to $N$, and thus practically unrealizable.

-While searching for different ways of obtaining $b_1$, or some other identifying information, several approaches have been investigated: \begin{itemize} \item to extend the method of the previous section, based on quadratic residuacity, to any pair of primes, by using power residue symbols of higher order; unfortunately, we will show next that this endangers the security of the private key, that is the factorization of $N$. \item to define a polynomial function that assumes the values in the above mentioned list at the corresponding integer positions; unfortunately this solution is not practical because this polynomial has a degree roughly equal to $N$, and is not sparse, then it is more complex than the list. \item to exploit group isomorphisms; this approach will be described with some details because it could be of practical interest, although not being optimal, in that it relies on the hardness of the Discrete Logarithm problem and it may require to communicate more bits than the theoretical lower bound of $2$. \end{itemize}
+While searching for different ways of obtaining $b_1$, or some other identifying information, several approaches have been investigated: \begin{itemize} \item to define a polynomial function that assumes the values in the above-mentioned list at the corresponding integer positions; unfortunately this solution is not practical, because this polynomial has a degree roughly equal to $N$, and is not sparse; it is thus more complex than the list. \item to extend the method of the previous section, based on quadratic residues, to any pair of primes, by using power residues of higher order and more general reciprocity laws; in particular the quartic reciprocity with Gaussian integers will be involved in providing a neat solution for primes congruent to $5$ modulo $8$. \item to exploit group isomorphisms; this could also be of practical interest, although not optimal, in that it relies on the hardness of the Discrete Logarithm problem and it may require more bits than the theoretical lower bound of $2$ to be communicated. \end{itemize}